coronalabs/corona/README.md

 Due to the dual-licensed nature of Corona distribution, all contributors would have to sign a simple Contributor License Agreement (CLA) to ensure that their code can be part of Corona ecosystem.
 For more details see [CONTRIBUTING.md](CONTRIBUTING.md).

-Entry points for each platform are located in `platform` directory.
+Entry points for each platform are located in the `platform` directory.
 Refer to README.md files in its subdirectories.

 ## Governance and Code of Conduct
 Corona is maintained by [Corona Labs](https://coronalabs.com/) organization.
 Our mission is to make Corona the best game engine ever.